lenadroid/airflow-azure/article/Airflow-Steps.md

 cG9zdGdyZXNxbCtwc3ljb3BnMjovL2xlbmElNDBhaXJmbG93YXp1cmVkYjpQYXNzd29yZDEhQGFpcmZsb3dhenVyZWRiLnBvc3RncmVzLmRhdGFiYXNlLmF6dXJlLmNvbTo1NDMyL3Bvc3RncmVz
 ```

-Definition of Fernet Key secret is in the [`metadata-connection-secret.yaml`](https://github.com/lenadroid/airflow-azure/blob/master/resource-definitions/secrets/metadata-connection-secret.yaml) file on GitHub.
+Definition of the connection secret is in the [`metadata-connection-secret.yaml`](https://github.com/lenadroid/airflow-azure/blob/master/resource-definitions/secrets/metadata-connection-secret.yaml) file on GitHub.

 Replace the value of the `connection` parameter in the file with your base64-encoded connection value.